martonbognar/vcdvis/README.md

 # vcdvis

 Convert your value change dumps into TikZ figures or visualize them in ASCII.
 The tool is clock cycle based, async signals will not work properly.

+vdcvis is still very much a work in progress, feel free to submit issues or pull requests!

 ## Usage